Tameside College

-Tameside College opened a brand new campus in Ashton Town Centre in 2018 as part of the rengeration work within the town.
+Tameside College opened a brand new campus at Tameside One in Ashton Town Centre in 2018 as part of the rengeration work within the town Vision Tameside.
 The new campus includes improved facilities and a larger space to accommodate future students.
+Subject areas include, Hair and Beauty, Hospitality and Catering, IT, Travel and Tourism.
+The centre also includes the training restaurant "The Restaurant@T-One" and a training hair and beauty salon, both of which are open to the public.

 Tameside College also owns and operates Clarendon Sixth Form College also in Ashton-under-Lyne, offering A-Levels to local school-leavers.
 The College Principal is Jackie Moores.